Prolog Data Structures

 - nodes, which have two children that are again full

 The above is a clean representation: It lets us distinguish

-the kinds of elements by their outermost functor.
+the kinds of elements by their principal functor.
 We can reason

 about such trees in a way that keeps the code very general and

 usable in all directions.
 Such a representation is also amenable

 - node(Left, Right) represents a node and its

 You can also recognize a clean representation if it lets you

 describe the general structure of your data while retaining

 enough flexibility to keep the concrete elements unspecified.
 For